 Yes, third-party photo management apps can contribute to creating duplicate photos.
 When using these apps for editing, organizing, or transferring images, they may save edited versions separately, leading to duplicates.
 To avoid having duplicates, you can change your settings to stop saving original photos after editing.

 This article was written by Mako Young, a Contributing Writer at Handy Recovery Advisor.
+It was recently updated by Roman Demian.

 Curious about our content creation process?
 Take a look at our Editor Guidelines.